-Air NZ names Kiwi-born Walmart boss as new CEO
+Air NZ names Kiwi-born Walmart boss Greg Foran as new CEO

 • Premium - Air New Zealand's Christopher Luxon: What I'm doing when I leave the building

-Foran joined Walmart International in 2011 where he served in a number of capacities, including as President and CEO of Walmart China and then President and CEO of Walmart Asia up until he assumed his current role in 2014.
+Greg Foran joined Walmart International in 2011 where he served in a number of capacities, including as President and CEO of Walmart China and then President and CEO of Walmart Asia up until he assumed his current role in 2014.

 Before joining Walmart, he held a number of positions with Woolworths in Australia and New Zealand.

-Lass year he was reportedly paid US$13,466,127 in total compensation, more than four times the remuneration Luxon was paid.
+Last year, he was reportedly paid US$13,466,127 in total compensation, more than four times the remuneration Luxon was paid.

 Foran said he was ''privileged'' to have been given the opportunity to grow an iconic and critical New Zealand company and brand on the global stage.